About Our Department

 Denton ISD Fine Arts programs have plentiful community resources and celebrate the vibrant music and art scene that Denton and its surrounding areas are known for across the state.
 Teachers engage in on-going professional growth that translates to excellent teaching for our students in a wide range of fine arts instruction including: general music, visual art, band, choir, dance, orchestra, & theatre arts.

 Denton ISD ensures that fine arts plays a vital role in developing students who are prepared for the future.
 Immersion in the arts is an important element to a well-rounded academic experience.
 The school district and its communities believe in the importance of educating the "whole child" through comprehensive, high-quality fine arts programs.
-All elementary students receive weekly instruction in art and music with approximately 88% of the secondary student population receiving training in one or more fine arts disciplines.
+100% of Denton ISD's elementary students receive weekly instruction in art and music with approximately 88% of the secondary student population receiving training in one or more fine arts disciplines.
 The district's student participation in arts instruction (K-12) averages 94%.
 Fine arts programs in Denton ISD are fortunate to enjoy broad support from the local communities, school district, Denton arts groups, the local universities.

 Full-time art and music specialists serve students at every elementary campus to develop artistic and music literacy.
 Introduction to strings (violin, viola, & cello) starts as an elective in fifth grade and is taught by the district's middle school and high school orchestra directors.